MoriKing/Hadoop_PIG/README.md

 # Hadoop_PIG
-This is a sample Hadoop PIG solution done by me in a course project.
+This is a sample Hadoop PIG solution done by me in a course project in Aalto University.
 The complete project description can be found in Project_Question.pdf file.

 Here's the main description and answered questions: